sandulat/laravel-dashboard-template/README.md

 > Note: `ldt` stands for `laravel-dashboard-template`.

 As you can see `laravel-dashboard-template::page` is just a layout.
+Besides `ldt-content` the layout provides 4 more additional slots:
+- `ldt-head` - Head section for CSS, meta, etc.
+- `ldt-scripts` - Scripts section to include JS files.
+- `ldt-topbar-left` - Left section of topbar.
+- `ldt-topbar-right` - Right section of topbar, next to profile dropdown.

-Besides `ldt-content` the layout provides 2 more additional slots: `ldt-topbar-left` and `ldt-topbar-right` which point to the right and left of the top bar.
-To avoid duplication of those slots, it would be better to create your own layout that will extend the package's layout.
+To avoid duplication of these slots, it would be better to create your own layout that will extend the package's layout.

 `my_layout.blade.php:`
 ```blade